 Bouachrine is being held at the Ain Borja Prison in Casablanca, according to news outlets.
 In September 2018, local media reported that a court denied his request for temporary release until the conclusion of the trial.
-As of September 2022, Bouachrine had been held in solitary confinement for over three years, Moussaoui told CPJ.
+As of late 2023, Bouachrine is in solitary confinement upon his request, Moussaoui told CPJ.